pretzelai/pretzelai/README.md

 #### Generating and editing code in notebook cells

 - In a cell, press **`Cmd+K` (Mac) / `Ctrl+K` (Windows/Linux)** or **click "Ask AI"** to open AI prompt textbox and write your code generation/editing instruction
-  - Mention `@variable` to refer to variables and dataframes in memory
+  - Type `@` to get a dropdown of available variables in your session.
+Adding this `@vairable` to the prompt will send its value to the AI
   - We automatically send relevant code in the current notebook as context to the AI
 - If there's existing code in a cell, the prompt will edit the existing code
   - If you select/highlight some code in the cell, only the selected code will be edited